PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

 A further policy, ``wrandom`` assigns queries randomly, but based on the weight parameter passed to :func:`newServer`.

+For example, if two servers are available, the first one with a weigth of 2 and the second one with a weight of 1 (the default), the first one should get two thirds of the incoming queries and the second one the remaining third.

 ``whashed``
 ~~~~~~~~~~~

 ``whashed`` is a similar weighted policy, but assigns questions with identical hash to identical servers, allowing for better cache concentration ('sticky queries').
+The current hash algorithm is based on the qname of the query.

 .. function:: setWHashedPertubation(value)